New York Equitable Distribution Lawyer

 What Are Marital Property and Separate Property?

 What is considered separate and marital property can be a subject of great dispute between divorcing partners in the state of New York.
-In a nutshell, only marital assets and property can be split.
-Separate property stays with the original owner.
+In a nutshell, only marital assets and property can be split among the parting spouses.
+Separate property will stay with its respective owner.

 It is integral that you understand which is which when figuring out how to split your assets in a divorce.
 So, let’s briefly review marital property vs. separate property.